Loading...

 Advanced Certifications

 ISA certification is the most widely recognized credential in the arboriculture industry.
-In Massachusetts, ISA Certified Arborist credential is legally required for certain tree care activities.
+In Massachusetts, ISA certification is voluntary but strongly recommended and often required by municipalities for tree work permits.
 Advanced certifications such as Board Certified Master Arborist (BCMA) and Tree Risk Assessment Qualified (TRAQ) demonstrate higher levels of expertise.

 Insurance Coverage for Tree Care Operations